Siegfried Handloser

-Siegfried Adolf Handloser (25 March 1885 – 3 July 1954) was a Nazi physician and convicted war criminal, convicted for overseeing medical atrocities at concentration camps.
+Siegfried Adolf Handloser (25 March 1885 – 3 July 1954) was a German physician, career military officer and war criminal.
+As the chief of all medical services in the Wehrmacht, he was brought to trial for overseeing medical atrocities at concentration camps during World War II.
 He was convicted at the 1947 Doctors' Trial during the subsequent Nuremberg trials and sentenced to life imprisonment.
-His sentence was ultimately reduced to a 20-year term, though Handloser was released in 1954 and died of cancer the same year.
+His sentence was reduced to a 20-year term, though he was released in 1954 and died of cancer the same year.